Dear Dr. Dave and Dr. Dee,

 The fact that you still are attracted to your verbally abusive irresponsible ex-husband who shows little interest in his own son, is an indication of your low self-esteem.

 Low self-esteem contributes to poor communication and problem solving skills, both causes of the rollercoaster relationship.
 Poor communication can include difficulty expressing feelings, not truly listening, assuming what the other means, and berating the other person.
-For a successful relationship, you and Jack need to learn how to solve problems together, have constructive discussions, compromise, and come to an understanding, without anyone's feelings getting hurt in the process.
+For a successful relationship, you and John need to learn how to solve problems together, have constructive discussions, compromise, and come to an understanding, without anyone's feelings getting hurt in the process.

 To communicate and solve problems effectively, it would be helpful to seek the advice of a relationship therapist who could give you the skills necessary to maintain a healthy relationship.